this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - depth_units
      - true vertical depth units (String)

-This function uses requried FIT value, mud weight and depth to caculate the required FIT pressure.
-It takes in three value inputs(Integers or Floats) and two unit inputs(Strings).
+This function uses the required FIT value, mud weight and depth to calculate the required FIT pressure.
+It takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
-To see the range of depth units that can be input into the function see the Length units section under General Conversions.The function returns a dictionary of the FIT with the pressure units.
+To see the range of depth units that can be input into the function see the Length units section under General Conversions.
+The function returns a dictionary of the FIT with the pressure units.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section under General Conversions.

 .. code:: python